 - share relevant information with parents/guardians and social workers to ensure the well-being of the pupils (school environment);

 - explicitly and critically reflect upon their teaching-related views and competencies and to develop them further on the basis of theoretical insights and empirical data (reflection and personal /professional development).

-This minor is interesting for all WUR BSc students who wish to orientate on or work towards a teaching profession in Biology, Chemistry, Economics, Geography, Mathematics, Physics or Sociology.
+This minor is interesting for all WUR BSc students who wish to orientate on or work towards a teaching profession.
 For students of:

 - BBI Biology